Warning: Disconnect power before servicing.

 Symptoms You May Notice

-• 1H code on display mid-cycle or at end of heated dry
+• 1H shows up on the display right at the tail end of a heated dry cycle and the machine just stops cold

 Can you reset a Ge dishwasher to clear the 1H code?